scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

 It would not be wise to enable reflective calls to all definitions as we would need to load many more objects and increase the size of the binary.
 That’s why you need to signal to the compiler which classes can use this mechanism - it can be done by marking your `trait`, `class`, or `object` with the `@EnableReflectiveInstantation` annotation.
 It will also make all of its descendants able to be reflectively instantiated.

-For definitions marked with this annotation Scala Native plugin would generate definitions of static class initializers and invoke them just before the `main` method in your final program.
-This step would register `LoadableModuleClass` and `InstantiableClass` instances for objects and classes accordingly - they could be accessed later via the provided `scalanative.reflect.Reflect` object methods in your code.
+Annotated classes and modules, having a concrete implementation, can be accessed via the provided `scalanative.reflect.Reflect` API.
+If you have used Scala.js before, it may seem similar to you, as the new implementation uses exactly the same API.

 ## Cross-platform testing using JUnit
 Until recently, all our internal tests were executed using our own native testing framework, mainly due to lack of proper